airborne007/v2sub/README.md

       --port INTEGER  the local port v2ray client listen on, default is 1080 --help          Show this message and exit.
     ```
+7. test node delay time

+    ```bash
+    Usage: v2sub ping [OPTIONS]

+    Options:
+      --name TEXT      the name of the subscribe you want ping with. if notprovided, default subscribe will be pinged.
+      --index INTEGER  the index of subscribe you want to ping with.
+      --help           Show this message and exit.
+    ```

 ## TODO

-support node speed test by `ping` or `tcpping`.
+support more features.

 ## More

 This program can run on all Linux platforms in theory, but I only tested it on
-Archlinux.
+Arch Linux.
 If you have any problems with other distributions, issue or pull
 request is welcome.